Following is the Hollywood Hill Student and Family Handbook.

 When it is time to make another payment towards Bank-a-Meal, your child will be given a reminder in the Bank-a-Meal envelope.
 Please use the new envelope to make the next deposit to the account.

 Newsletters.
-A monthly newsletter, Hollywood Hill Happenings, is available online at the Hollywood Hill Elementary website and emailed to families.
+A monthly newsletter, Hollywood Hill Happenings, is available online at the Hollywood Hill Elementary website and emailed to families every other week.
 This is our primary vehicle for communicating to parents, and we encourage you to read it and call if additional information is needed.
-Copies will also be available in the school office.
-The PTA newsletter will be online monthly as well, and is an excellent source of school and community news.
-Teachers will send home periodic newsletters as well.
-Additional fliers are sent home with the youngest child in each family on Thursday to provide more detailed information about upcoming events.
+We do a joint newsletter with PTA, scroll down for PTA information!
+Additional fliers are sent home with the youngest child in each family to provide more detailed information about upcoming events.

 Pets.
 Dogs, no matter how friendly and gentle, can be a danger on a school playground full of children.
 Please help us ensure the safety of students by keeping dogs at home.
 We will call Animal Control to pick up stray animals that appear on campus.
 Do not send any pet to school without consent from administration and the teacher as proper district guidelines need to be followed.